Best Secured Business Loans in December 2025

 Consider the following loan details when picking the best secured business loan for your needs:

-Interest rate: Secured business loan rates can vary greatly based on lender and the loan type.
-Pay attention to whether the rate is variable or fixed and how that will affect your payments over the long run.
-Going with the lowest interest rate will typically save you the most during the loan’s duration.
+Business loan interest rates can vary greatly based on lender and the loan type.
+Pay attention to whether the rate is variable or fixed, which can affect your payments over the long run.
+Going with the lowest interest rate will often save you the most during the loan’s duration.

-Loan purpose: Some business loans come with restrictions on how to spend the funds.
-Check with your lender to ensure their loan is an ideal match for your business type.
+Some lenders restrict how the loan funds can be spent.
 In general, a working capital loan can fund most business expenses, such as payroll, inventory, expansions and more.

 Unsecured business loans

-You typically don’t need to pledge physical or financial assets to qualify for unsecured business loans.
-And some loan types, like equipment financing and commercial real estate loans, don’t require advance collateral since the property you want to purchase helps secure the loan.
+You typically don’t need to provide physical or financial assets to qualify for unsecured business loans.
+And some loan types, like equipment financing and commercial real estate loans, don’t require advance collateral since the purchase item helps secure the loan.

-However, you will often need to sign a personal guarantee and/or business lien when getting an unsecured business loan in order to help reduce lender risk.
+However, you will often need to sign a personal guarantee and/or business lien when getting an unsecured business loan to help reduce lender risk.

 Startup business loans

 New businesses without an established credit history or solid annual revenue could consider startup business loans from alternative and traditional lenders.
-These lenders tend to take a “big-picture approach” by looking at your overall business idea and potential for growth instead of requiring robust personal and business credit scores.
-However, you typically need a business history of at least six months to qualify for startup financing.
+These lenders often take a “big-picture approach” by looking at your business’s potential for growth instead of requiring robust credit scores.
+That said, you typically need to operate for at least six months to qualify for startup financing.

 Small business grants

 Small business grants are available from local and nationwide government and nonprofit organizations, as well as private companies.
-If eligible, you could receive funds for your business that don’t need to be repaid.
-However, small business grants tend to be time-intensive and competitive.
+You can search for grants based on your type of industry, location, age, military status and more.
+Although small business grants tend to be competitive, scoring free money for your business can be worth the effort.

 Business credit cards

-If you’re looking to finance day-to-day expenses, business credit cards are another option to consider.
-Eligibility criteria is typically less stringent than traditional business financing, plus you can earn bonus and business travel rewards along the way.
+If you want to finance day-to-day expenses, business credit cards are another option to consider.
+Eligibility criteria is usually less stringent than traditional financing, plus you can earn bonus and business travel rewards along the way.

-However, credit card interest rates are typically significantly higher than traditional loans.
+Note that credit card interest rates can run significantly higher than traditional loans.
 Because of this, it’s best to pay off your balance in full each month.

 Crowdfunding

-GoFundMe for business can help you raise money for specific projects or goals.
-All you need to do is create a business profile and broadcast a funding goal, then start collecting donations from friends, family and the public.
-Crowdfunding works best with businesses that have a solid online presence and are able to offer a specific product as an incentive.
+Crowdfunding for business can help raise money for specific business projects or goals.
+It’s free to create a business profile, start a campaign and collect donations from friends, family and the public — although most platforms take a small fee from your donations.
+Crowdfunding tends to work best for businesses offering a specific product as an incentive.

-We reviewed the leading small-business lenders to determine the overall best five secured business loans.
-To make our list, secured business loan lenders must meet the following criteria:
+We reviewed 20 leading small-business lenders to determine the overall best seven secured business loans.
+In addition to requiring some form of collateral, the secured business loan lenders on our list must meet the following criteria:

 • Rates and terms: We prioritize lenders with competitive rates, limited fees, flexible repayment terms, a range of loan amounts and APR discounts.

-• Repayment experience: We consider each lender’s reputation and overall business practices.
-We also favor lenders that report to all major credit bureaus, offer reliable customer service and provide customer perks, like free business coaching and support.
+• Repayment experience: We consider each lender’s reputation and overall business practices, favoring lenders that report to all major credit bureaus, offer reliable customer service and provide customer perks, like free business coaching and in-person support.